 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with Inlyta and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with axitinib and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Inlyta side effects